adepierre/Botcraft/README.md

 If the server is in online-mode: false mode, you can connect with any username.

 If the server is in online-mode: true mode, you can connect with a Mojang account (login+password) or with a json file created by the official minecraft launcher ``launcher/install/path/launcher_accounts.json``.
 For users with a Microsoft account, only the second option is available, as implementing the full [Microsoft oauth procedure](https://wiki.vg/Microsoft_Authentication_Scheme) would be rather complicated and tedious.

+If the access token present in the launcher file is too old, it will be automatically refreshed, and the file will be updated with the new one.

 ## To-do list